Computing at St. Aidan's

 Junior Jam iMedia Teacher

-Mr. Haley, a specialist computing teacher from Junior Jam, teaches computing to students in Years 1-6 every week.
+Miss McGinnis, a specialist computing teacher from Junior Jam, teaches computing to students in Years 1-6 every week.

 Junior Jam teach Computing to the children of St. Aidan's.
 The use of iPads in the classroom has revolutionised the way children are taught. iPads engage, motivate and inspire pupils’ learning, and Junior Jam have developed, and continue to develop a range of courses that allow children to learn the Computing curriculum using iPads.
 As the world becomes increasingly rich with technology, Junior Jam teaches pupils to create programs, films, music and a range of other content, whilst encouraging them to express themselves and develop their own ideas using the latest apps.